pratinavseth/alberta_wells_dataset/index.md

  ## Qualitative Samples :

+ We share a few Qualitative Samples of Dataset and Predictions from Model below :

  <p class="cover" align="center"> <img src="assets/awdfill.png" width="85%" /> </p>

  NOTE : Please refer to the pre-print for more samples.